Convert Microsoft to LINUX: Intro to GRUB (Multiboot)

 is a brief document I presented to the Bellevue Linux Users Group

-introducing GRUB.
-It is a good starter for the technical information that
+introducing GRUB in 2007.
+It is a good starter for the technical

 boot managers with GRUB.
 There should be only one boot manager, as in